 Bus drivers have been instructed to pick up and drop off children only at scheduled stops.
 A parent, guardian, or family member must be at the end of the driveway to meet the child when the bus arrives at your home.
 If the child is not met, bus drivers are instructed to return the child to Goosehill Primary School at the end of the route.
 If you know you will not make it to the stop on time, please call the school and we will ask the driver to return to your stop after the route is finished.
 Otherwise, your child will be brought back to the school.
 (In the event that the principal and teachers are in meetings at that time, your child will be brought to the District Office which is attached to Goosehill.
-Mrs. Jean Luna, Transportation Director, will supervise your child until you arrive.)
+Mrs. Jean Luna, Transportation Director, will supervise your child until you arrive.

-Pick Up for Kindergartners 1:50 p.m.-2:00 p.m.
+Pick Up for Kindergartners 2:05 p.m.-2:15 p.m.

-When picking up by car, please park and enter the building through the Main Entrance.
-Please do not park in the circle or loading area.
+When picking up by car, please park and enter the building through Entrance B- the cafeteria door.
+Please do not park in the circle, handicapped space (unless you have a permit), or loading area.
 For safety reasons, we ask that you do not leave your car running.
 When you enter the building, you will be asked to sign out your child.
 Adults may be asked for identification, especially if they have not picked the child up before.
 We do not release any child to an adult without receiving written consent from a parent.
+Please note that we limit the number of children released to one parent to a maximum of three.
+(Your own child plus two more.)